theypsilon/arraygen/README.md

 // but now it is.
 ```

-As you can see above, the attribute `gen_array` generates a new method returning an array of the given type.
-And the attribute `in_array` tells which fields are contained within the array returned by that method.
+As you can see above, the `gen_array` attribute generates a new method returning an array of the indicated type.
+And the `in_array` attribute tells which fields are contained within the array returned by that method.

 What `Arraygen` does under the hood is simply generating the following impl: